TicketsBot/docs/src/dashboard/transcripts.md

 Discord username of the ticket opener.

 ### Rating
-If feedback is enabled, the feedback rating given by ticket opener will display.
+If user feedback is enabled, the feedback rating given by ticket opener will display.
-- *Learn more about feedback [here](../setup/feedback.md).*
+- *Learn more about User Feedback [here](../setup/feedback.md).*

 ### Close Reason
-If "close with reason" button was selected (or `/close` was used and a reason was input), it will display.
+If `close with reason` button was selected (or `/close` was used and a reason was input), it will display.
 Otherwise, it will display "No reason specified."

 ### Transcript
 Click to view the transcript.